MicrosoftDocs/memdocs/memdocs/intune/user-help/set-up-migrate-iphone-for-work.md

 If you're migrating from an old iPhone you used for work to a new iPhone, first complete these steps on your old iPhone.
 If you don't want to back up work account credentials, apps, and settings from a previous iPhone, continue to [Power on the new device](set-up-migrate-iphone-for-work.md#power-on-the-new-device).

 1. Set up Microsoft Authenticator recovery settings.
-On your current device, set up a personal Microsoft account as a recovery account for your work account credentials.
+On your current device, set up a recovery account for your work account credentials:
     1. Open Microsoft Authenticator.
     2. Go to **Settings** and turn on **iCloud backup**.
 Your account credentials are backed up to your iCloud account and your **Recovery Account** is created.
     3. Optionally, you can sync your autofill passwords from Authenticator.
 Scroll to **Autofill** > **Sync account** to set up the password sync.